Where everything's made with love

 My first Peanut Butter Frito Bars were tested and approved by a gaggle of teenagers when we gathered at our daughter's place over Memorial Day.
 Their Lake Place is often where recipes get a test run because it's a great mix of age groups, three generations, in fact.
 They got at least ten thumbs up.

-These yummy bars have that irresistible sweet and salty flavor combo, the one that keeps you eating more and more even though your brain says you should stop.
+Yummy Frito bars have that irresistible sweet and salty flavor combo, the one that keeps you eating more and more even though your brain says you should stop.

 Peanut Butter Frito Bars Are As Simple As A Texas Two-Step